motion/orbit/notes/next.md

 - record video of a demo
 - saved searches on home
 - community - beta build, email, rss updates in app

+- refactor: bring `orbit-electron` into `orbit`
+  - clean up the child process fork stuff a tiny bit
+  - cleans up a lot of duplicate packages

 # Umed